KaliedaRik/Scrawl-canvas/docs/reference/sc-dom-artefacts.md

 #### Advanced canvas-related functionality
 Over the past few years browser developers have made excellent progress towards bringing their `<canvas>` element functionality, and support for the [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API), into closer alignment with the (ever evolving) [Canvas standards](https://html.spec.whatwg.org/multipage/canvas.html).

 SC, as a philosophy, tries to support (and simplify) as much of the Canvas API as it can.
-Making sure that SC-supported canvases run in lesser-know parts of the web page is also of legitimate interest - with the following caveats:
+Making sure that SC-supported canvases can run in lesser-know parts of the web page is also of legitimate interest - with the following caveats:
 + SC actively avoids the Canvas API's [OffscreenCanvas interface](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) - SC does not work in web workers, nor are there any plans to make it work in them.
 + SC has no interest in supporting [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API)- or [WebGPU](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API)-driven canvas displays either externally, or internally within the repo code base.
 It can consume WebGL/WebGPU `<canvas>-based` output supplied by 3rd party code.
 + SC supports `<canvas>` elements using the [display-p3 color space](https://en.wikipedia.org/wiki/DCI-P3) when instructed to do so.